-A point that David Suzuki made, not part of his presentation, but an off the cuff remark stuck with me.
+During Dr. Suzuki’s presentation about about the chemicals and toxins in our drinking water and all around us, he made an off the cuff remark that stuck with me.
 He said, “We’re so impressed with ourselves.
 How smart we are.
 We can travel into space.
 So what?
 We need to take care of the mess we’ve made here on earth.”

 And boy have we made a mess.

-Like I mentioned before, many respected scientists say that humans could be extinct by the year 2100.
-That’s less than 85 years from now.
+Numerous respected scientists say we are approaching mass extinction.
 Our children and grandchildren could witness the end of humanity.
-I found this notion chilling.
-And I can’t understand why aren’t people freaking out, demanding action, making a plan.
+I found this notion chilling and I can’t understand why aren’t people freaking out, demanding action, and rapidly making a plan.

 Suzuki acknowledged that small changes are important, but recycling and planting a garden, actions like these, are no longer enough.
 What’s needed now are big changes…BIG changes on a global political scale.
 We’re talking about legislation and laws and mandates and swift, effective action.

-The single most important thing we, (you and I for now, then our kids when they’re old enough), can do is to get involved on a political level.
+The single most important thing we can do, (us for now, then our kids when they’re old enough), is to get involved on a political level.
 We must hold corporations and the politicians who enable them to continue to contaminate our earth, air and water, accountable.
-We can no longer allow ourselves to be distracted by Snapchat filters and reality TV.
+We can no longer allow ourselves to be distracted by Instagram filters and reality TV.